Travelling with children is enjoyable and rewarding in many ways but it is not easy, stress-free or simple! Don’t believe anyone that tells you it is!

 Teach your child how to use a squat toilet before they need one; don’t assume they will work it out themselves.
 BIG MUMMY FAILURE!!!

-I would love to hear and learn any tips and tricks you use to help your family travel!
+I would love to hear and learn any tips and tricks you use to help keep your family travel happy and stress free!